hivesolutions/colony/README.md

 ### For development

 * Set `PYTHONPATH` to the `colony/src` path so that the Python source files may be included
-* Set `PATH` to the `colony/scripts/pypi` to used the provided base scripts
+* Set `PATH` to the `colony/scripts/pypi` to use the provided base scripts

 ### For production

 ## Usage

-Most of the colony operation are run through the `cpm` command:
+Most of the colony operations are run through the `cpm` command:

 * `cpm clone <target>` - clones the base colony instance into the target directory (new project)
 * `cpm cleanup <target>` - cleans the current instance removing extra files
 * `cpm pack <target>` - packs the current instance into a .zip file
-* `cpm generate [target] <...>` - generates a .json descriptor file for the provided Python file and then runs the build operation for the generated .json file, effectively build the package item
+* `cpm generate [target] <...>` - generates a .json descriptor file for the provided Python file and then runs the build operation for the generated .json file, effectively building the package item
 * `cpm build [descriptor] <...>` - builds the target .json descriptor file into a package file
 * `cpm deploy [package]` - deploys the target .cbx file into the current instance
 * `cpm info [package]` - prints information about the package to the standard output